listar2000/ATLAS_Coding_Challenge/README.md

 # ATLAS_Coding_Challenge

+## Star's Submission:
+For this project, in addition to completing the basic requirements & stretch goal (custom input & delete functionality), I also implemented a custom function called `multi segments` which is described below.

+Observation:

+Due to precision (accuracy) issue with the current version of the software, sometimes it's hard to crop out an entire surface in one segment (selecting 3 points or giving custom user input).
+It would be helpful if we can, for example, firstly crop out different parts of a wall and then view/combine these segments together.

+Solution:

+`Multi Segment` function is designed to help with the iteration/integration of different segments.
+A checkbox list is created with a checkbox for each segment.
+By checking the segments you want to display together and press the `Apply` button, they will appear in the upper scene with the points highlighted (in green).
+Then, the `Combine` button can be used to combine the points (union) of multiple segments into one big segment and store the data into the `segments.json`

 ## I. Get Started
 #### A. Basics
 We do expect you to be familiar with Git.
 Please create your own repository for this coding challenge.